SFGLab/MultiMM/README.md

 ## Key Features

+- OpenMM based.
+- User-friendly software available via PyPI.
 - Efficient simulation of chromatin interactions using 3D conformations.
 - Can simulate the scales of nucleosomes, TADs, compartments, chromosomal territories and interactions with lamina.
-- Integration with **bedpe** for chromatin structures.
-- Scalable simulations across different force fields and resolution levels.
+Scalable simulations across different force fields and resolution levels.
 - Compatible with modern GPU-accelerated simulation libraries.
+CPU acceleration can also be done.

 ## About Operating Systems